svillegascreative/svillegas-astro/src/content/pages/colophon.md

 Heavy</b>, not just to stick within the font family, but mostly because it reminds me so much of the block letters I used to use for headings in my notebooks growing up, complete with fun angles.
 [And those oblong tittles are too adorable!]
 The script in the logotype is my own handwriting.
+Font scaling was handled with <a href="https://utopia.fyi">Utopia</a>.

 ## Development & Deployment